About

 -

-It may not be an easy conversation to start, but those who make the effort to discuss the hard topic of what kind of medical care they want at the end of life usually find the effort worth the price.
-You’ll probably want to begin by talking with your agent; then, if you can, discuss your feelings with
+It might not be an easy conversation to start, but those who make the effort to discuss the hard topic of what kind of medical care they want at the end of life usually find the effort worth the price.
+You’ll probably want to begin by talking with your agent; then, if you can, discuss your feelings

 Agent's Powers